 You can help your child learn by holding them close, looking at them and talking to them as soon as they are born.
 They will look back at you and very soon begin to understand how conversations work.

 Even copying and making 'baby' noises will help your baby learn about listening, the importance of words and taking turns in a conversation.

-As your baby starts to take more of an interest in what is going on around them, you can start naming and pointing to things that you can both see (for
+As your baby starts to take more of an interest in what is going on around them, you can start naming and pointing to things that you can both see (for example 'Look, a cat!').
+This will help your baby to learn words and, in time, they will start to copy you (around 12 months of age).
+Once

-The following tips will help encourage your baby $(0-1^{1}/{2}$ years) to start talking:
+The following tips will help encourage your baby (0-11/2 years) to start talking:

 - "Take your place face to face, I learn most when you are close" Right from birth, look at and talk to your baby face to face. - "Playing with parents is number one, get ready for learning and lots of fun!"

-Play games where you have to take turns, like 'Peek-a-boo' and 'Round and round the garden'.

-• "Copy what I say and do, to help me learn to speak like you"

-If you repeat the sounds your baby makes, your baby will learn to copy you.

-- "Time with me is so much fun, I learn much more when we're one to one" Have special times playing with your baby throughout the day. - "When I gurgle, laugh and coo, I'm taking my turn to 'talk' to you"

-When your baby makes sounds, add the word that you think she is trying to say, like: Baby 'Brmmm Brmmm', You: 'Car'.
+Play games where you have to take turns, like 'Peek-a-boo' and 'Round and round the garden'. - "Copy what I say and do, to help me learn to speak like you" If you repeat the sounds your baby makes, your baby will learn to copy you. - "Time with me is so much fun, I learn much more when we're one to one" Have special times playing with your baby throughout the day. - "When I gurgle, laugh and coo, I'm taking my turn to 'talk' to you" When your baby makes sounds, add the word that you think she is trying to say, like: Baby 'Brmmm Brmmm', You: 'Car'.

-- "Turn off your tablet, phone and TV, spend some time playing with me" Background noise will make it harder for your baby to listen to you.
-Babies need to hear your voice to learn to speak. - "Pick up a book and have a look" You can start looking at books from an early age.
+"Turn off your tablet, phone and TV, spend some time playing with me"

+Background noise will make it harder for your baby to listen to you.
+Babies need to hear your voice to learn to speak.

+- "Pick up a book and have a look" You can start looking at books from an early age.
 You don't have to read the words on the page, just talk about the pictures.
 Join your local library! - "Sing a rhyme anytime, start me learning for a lifetime"